-43. The Committee deeply regrets that, due to the State party's insufficient cooperation with the SPT, the SPT was compelled to suspend its visit to Australia on 23 October 2022, as it has been prevented from visiting several places of detention, experienced difficulties in carrying out a full visit at other locations, and was not given all the relevant information and documentation it had requested.
+43. The Committee deeply regrets that, due to the State party's insufficient cooperation with the Subcommittee, the Subcommittee was compelled to suspend its visit to Australia on 23 October 2022, as it had been prevented from visiting several places of detention, had experienced difficulties in carrying out a full visit at other locations and had not been given all the relevant information and documentation that it had requested.
 The Committee reminds the State party that obligations deriving from international treaties apply to all parts of federal states, without any limitations or exceptions (arts.
 2, 11 and 16).

-9 See CAT/C/73/3.
+&lt;sup>9 CAT/C/73/3.